wp-plugins/adsense-now-lite/readme.txt

 = New in this Release =

-Compatibility checks for WordPress V3.7.
-Translation updates.
+Compatibility with WordPress P3.8.
+Admin page modifications.

 == Upgrade Notice ==

-= 3.50 =
+= 3.60 =

-Compatibility checks for WordPress V3.7.
-Translation updates.
+Compatibility with WordPress P3.8.
+Admin page modifications.

 == Screenshots ==